 The Syringomas are cauterised by fine needle diathermy either insulated or uninsulated or alternatively ablated by laser treatment.
 The area is inflamed and becomes mildly crusty for a few days post treatment.
 A moisturising ointment is recommended to be continued for 5 to 7 days to optimize healing.

 A touch up treatment may be required with very large Syringomas.
-Textural improvement may be required for those with many Syringomas therefore Fractional RF may be recommended.
+Textural improvement may be required for those with many Syringomas therefore Fractional technology may be recommended.
+Fractional CO2 /1540nm mixed laser technology for superior results.